The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Zoetrope Animation

-The first mention of this style of animation dates all the way back to 180 BC!
-A device called a zoetrope is at the heart of this technology.
-It’s a kind of drum without a cover with special slots inside which there is a ribbon with drawings.
-During the rotation of the drum, the drawings form a continuous animation due to the phenomenon of persistence of vision.
+The origins of this animation style trace all the way back to 180 BC!
+At the core of this technology is a device called a zoetrope.
+Imagine a drum without a cover, featuring special slots and a ribbon adorned with drawings inside.
+As the drum rotates, these drawings create a continuous animation thanks to the phenomenon of persistence of vision.

 Examples Of Zoetrope Animation